Why study Organizational Leadership?

 - Employee relations representative

 - Training and development manager

 Organizational leadership students may also choose to go on to law school, master's programs in business administration, human resource management or graduate programs in communication, psychology and other liberal arts disciplines.

 Contact the program director, whose name and information appear on this page.

 Students in the UC College of Arts and Sciences (A&S) enjoy many benefits afforded through study at a research-intensive institution ranked among the nation's top 25 public research universities.
 UC's urban, Tristate location offers exciting opportunities for global education, research and service learning, while its student-centered focus includes an 11:1 student-faculty ratio, a nationally recognized Center for Exploratory Studies and a highly successful First Year Experience program that teaches critical skills for first-year students and provides connections with important campus resources.

-If you have declared the certificate then it will appear on your application for graduation.
+If you have declared the minor, it will appear on your application for graduation.
 Apply for graduation as you normally would for your bachelor’s degree.

 Cincinnati, OH 45221-0094